 D. Within 60 days of the receipt of a variance application, the Central Valley Water Board shall determine that the variance application is complete, or specify in writing any additional relevant information, which is deemed necessary to make a determination on the variance request.
 Such additional information shall be submitted by the applicant within a time period agreed upon by the applicant and the Board’s Executive Officer.
 Failure of an applicant to submit any additional relevant information requested by the Board’s Executive Officer within the agreed upon time period may result in the denial of the variance application.

-E. The Central Valley Water Board shall provide a copy of the variance application to USEPA Region 9 within 30 days of finding that the variance application is complete.
+E. The Central Valley Water Board shall provide a copy of the variance application to U.S. EPA Region 9 within 30 days of finding that the variance application is complete.

 F. Within a reasonable time period after finding that the variance application is complete, the Central Valley Water Board shall provide public notice, request comment, and schedule and hold a public hearing on the variance application.
 When the variance application is submitted with the NPDES permit renewal application (i.e., report of waste discharge), the notice, request for comment and public hearing requirement on the variance application may be conducted in conjunction with the Board’s process for the renewal or amendment of the NPDES permit.